-At 3031 meters the Tioga Pass was my route to take me out of Yosemite National Park and into the Eastern Sierras and desert beyond.
+At 3031 meters in elevation it would be difficult cycling Tioga Pass.
+It was my route to take me out of Yosemite National Park and into the Eastern Sierras and desert beyond.
 I had only one problem, the first large Winter Storm was predicted to hit and close the pass, so I had to hustle and make it out of Yosemite and over the pass quicker than I would have liked.

 It was a pre dawn start from the Climbers camp in the Yosemite Valley and before long I started on the 118km long climb to the pass and to the town of Lee Vining.
 I was under no illusion that it would be a hard day but I figured I’d give it a crack to get over the pass in one long day.
 The day before the climb I felt a bit average but just kept eating as much as I could to fill the tank and luckily I was fine by the morning.

 By 10am I was at the junction of the Tioga Pass road and stopped for a coffee at the gas station.
 I spoke with a park ranger who advised that they would be closing the pass the next day due to the first winter storm of the year.
 It was expected to dump about 30cm of snow and have winds up to 80km/h.
 That increased my resolve to continue with the climb which continued steadily upwards to about 2500m at which point it went up and down in places for the next 20km.

 The granite mountains came in every shape size.
 Some were pointed spires, some rounded domes and some were carved by long gone glaciers, some of the rocks were polished so smooth from glaciation that they were as smooth as a kitchen granite bench top.
 By 3pm I reached Tuolumne Meadows.
 My last chance to fill with water from the river and make it to the pass or hide out in one of the closed campgrounds and make the pass early the following day.
 I chose to go for it.